-For these microphones, simply plug the compatible connector to the smartphone’s charger port.
+For these microphones, plug the compatible connector into the smartphone's charger port.

 XLR (And Other Connection Type Microphones)

-There are plenty of method to connect XLR microphones to smartphones.
+There are plenty of methods to connect XLR microphones to smartphones.

 Ensure you have the proper adapters and, if needed, the proper power supplies and/or analog-to-digital converters.

 Can you use a microphone in a headphone jack?
-Headphone jacks are, by default, wired to output signal and so microphones typically do not work with them.
-However, some microphones (like external smartphone mics) are wired to properly input signal through a headphone jack.
+Headphone jacks are wired to output signals by default, so microphones typically do not work with them.
+However, some microphones (like external smartphone mics) are wired to properly input signals through a headphone jack.
 So yes, in some cases, mics can be used with headphone jacks.

 For more information on headphone jacks, check out the following My New Microphone articles:

 • How Do Headphone Jacks And Plugs Work? (+ Wiring Diagrams)